 The first opening order.

-All ongoing repeat orders
+All ongoing repeat orders from the account that are placed through you and not through a different sales representative

 No caps or limits — your earning potential is unlimited.

-Commissions are paid only after Save-A-Scoop receives payment from the retailer or distributor.
+Commissions are contingent on and only owed and paid only after Save-A-Scoop receives full payment from the retailer or distributor and all returns/refunds (if any) have been accounted for.